For most Sixth Form students at St Chris, their study programme will comprise:

 “Using your study periods to get homework done earlier in the day is a lot more effective than leaving it until you are at home when you are tired and most likely want to relax.
 It’s a much better way of getting work done on time and to a higher quality.”
 Robert, Year 12

-St Chris provides comprehensive guidance and support to help students formulate their plans following Sixth Form through the PSHE curriculum.
-This includes study skills training and talks by visiting speakers, as well as our annual Higher Education Conference which takes place at St Chris each autumn.
+St Chris provides comprehensive guidance and support to help students formulate their plans following Sixth Form through the PSHE curriculum and with dedicated sessions with our Careers Adviser.
+This includes study skills training and talks by visiting speakers.

 Each pupil also has a programme of one-to-one meetings with a dedicated Higher Education Adviser, who provides dedicated higher education application guidance and support.